AsifKibria/disable-free-shipping-heavyweight/readme.md

 - **Dimension limit**: Restrict based on product dimensions (LxWxH).
 - **Frontend message**: Custom message shown to customers when a method is restricted.
 - **Product-level override**: Exclude specific products from restrictions via a checkbox in the product edit screen.
+- **Admin notification email**: Enable or disable admin notification emails.
+Email includes customer name and product details.

+## Performance & Caching

+- The plugin uses in-memory caching for restriction checks per page load.
+- If a persistent object cache (e.g., Redis, Memcached) is detected, the plugin leverages it to cache restriction results for up to 12 hours, reducing database and calculation overhead.

 ## Uninstall